openwisp/openwisp-config/README.rst

 each new device, you should switch to using a custom LEDE / OpenWRT firmware image that includes ``openwisp-config`` and its precompiled configuration file, this strategy has a few important benefits:

-* you can save yourself the effort of installing and configuring ``openwisp-config`` con each device
+* you can save yourself the effort of installing and configuring ``openwisp-config`` on each device
 * you can enable `Automatic registration`_ by setting ``shared_secret``,
   hence saving extra time and effort to register each device on the controller app
 * if you happen to reset the firmware to initial settings, these precompiled settings will be restored as well